How to Become a Millionaire – From a Stay-at-Home Mom

 If you can attack debt, get that car payment out of your life by paying it off and put that $578 toward your investment fund instead of sending it to the car company then your goal becomes more achievable.

-It’s about being intentional.
+It’s all about being intentional.
 Do you want to retire early or at least prepare?

 Here Are Some Good Articles on Saving: